codingMustache/codingMustache/README.md

 ## Joke of the Day

-How many apples grow on a tree?
-All of them!
+I once lost a banana at court but then I appealed.

 ## Daily Trivia

-What does LTS stand for in the software market?
+What did the name of the Tor Anonymity Network orignially stand for?
- 1. Ludicrous Transfer Speed
+ 1. The Only Router
- 2. Ludicrous Turbo Speed
+ 2. The Orange Router
- 3. Long Taco Service
+ 3. The Ominous Router
- 4. Long Term Support
+ 4. The Onion Router

 <details>
   <summary>Answer</summary>
-  Long Term Support
+  The Onion Router
 </details>